Course Titles and Descriptions

 For students engaged in experimental and population-based research.

-What are the typical “moves” made in research article’s Introduction?
+What are the typical “moves” made in a research article’s Introduction?
 Should you integrate your discussion with your results?
 How do you get readers to see the importance of your work?
 How much explaining do you need in a methodology section?
 Should I use the personal voice?
 What about the passive voice?
 These are typical questions asked by graduate students writing research articles that follow the “Introduction-Methods-Results-Discussion” (IMRD) format.
 This synchronous online course is designed to help graduate students engaged in experimental work to not only answer those questions, but also to improve their research article writing by increasing their familiarity with the established forms of such articles.
 To do so, we will analyze the discourse strategies of articles that follow the IMRD pattern and consider research that has been conducted into writing in this genre.
 The course will involve lecture, class discussion and close readings of articles drawn from representative fields of study.
 Students will be expected to submit weekly assignments to the Quercus discussion board that should require only about twenty minutes of out-of-class work each week.

 RA 3/4 consists of five 90-minute synchronous (live) interactive online classes.
 Please enroll only if you expect to attend all five sessions.
 Students will also be urged to book one-on-one online conferences to discuss their own academic writing samples with the course instructor.